What is Image Optimization

 One of the key KPI of image optimization is; for the relevant search query, the number of impressions and clicks generated by the pages integrated with images.
 You can use the search console tool to check these metrics over a period of time.
 But, also ensure that you change the search type from the web to images.

 Image optimization helps in improving the page speed, enhancing the user experience.
 It is one of the on-page seo techniques, which can significantly impact the ranking of a webpage.
 Also, if the image ranks well in the image search section of Google, there is a possibility to get organic sessions to your website, which can help in increasing the traffic contribution from organic search.

-For a better understanding of how to go about with Image optimization, check out these 7 tips that will help you with image SEO.
+7 tips that will help you with image SEO.

 Image File Type

 Image file type impacts the page speed parameters, which makes it essential to choose the correct file type for your image.
 The three commonly used file types by websites are – JPEG, GIF, and PNG.
 The differentiating factor between these 3 file types is their size.
 PNG has the largest size, followed by GIFs and then JPEG images.
 You might be wondering; which file type should be used?
 The below flow chart will help you in deciding the file type: